News and events

 Admission with guided tour four euros, meeting point foyer

 Singing together with Gabriel Dessauer.
-We cordially invite you to open singing!
-Everyone is welcome, no previous experience necessary.
-Singing is fun, keeps you young and creates joy.
+We cordially invite you to join us for open singing!
+Everyone is welcome, no prior experience necessary.
+Singing is fun, keeps you young, and creates joy and friendship.

 Date: